alejandroguerreron2p/flask_unit_testing/README.md

 # flask_unit_testing
-This is a small application to use as a reference for future unit testings on projects.
+This is a small application to use as a reference for future unit testing on projects.
 ## Run the application
 Go to the cloned folder and run the following in Terminal or Command Prompt: